digital-land/digital-land.info/application/templates/pages/guidance/specifications/index.md

 Your data does not need to be complete or perfect to start.
-You start with what you have and improve it over time.
+You can start with what you have and improve it over time.

 1. [Find your organisation](./Find your organisation).
 2. Select the dataset that is relevant to your plan.
 For example, 'local plan'.